ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 - `Decision`:
   A text file which contains the content as [explained here](../EXPLANATIONS.md).
 - `Decision PR`:
-  A pull request that contains changes for decisions.
+  A pull request that contains substantial changes for a decision.
 - `Decision author`:
   Is the person who creates the decision PR.
 - `Decision reviewers`: